More about STEALTH.unlimited

 For about fifteen years STEALTH investigates the urban developments in Western Balkans, starting from their Wild City research on the massive unplanned transformation of the city of Belgrade since the 1990s.
 Since 2009, STEALTH have been running four editions of the Cities Log research that investigate the roles of different players in the development of cities in the region.
 A(u)ction, the Novi Sad edition of this project received Ranko Radović Award in 2011.
 As part of Unfinished Modernisations project, they produced Kaluđerica from Šklj to Abc in 2012, an illustrated narrative on a dream of just legalisation of this, one of the largest informal settlements in the Balkans.

-Since 2010, in collaboration with Cultural Center Rex, STEALTH initiated the platform Ko gradi grad (Who Builds the City) in Belgrade and within it in 2012 the long-term community based project Smarter Building.
+Since 2010 STEALTH co-initiated the platform Ko gradi grad (Who Builds the City) in Belgrade and within it in 2012 the long-term community based project Smarter Building.
 In 2013 they formed Stad in de Maak (City in the Making) association in Rotterdam to, through a ten-year long process, tackle the “toxic assets” of the stranded Dutch welfare housing.

 STEALTH spiritedly pioneer low-energy strategies for Do-It-Yourself and Do-It-Ourselves approaches to the urban environment (like in our projects and initiatives for housing or schoolyard), experiment and advocate open technology platforms, and enjoy tinkering with maker technology.
 They are members of the Cooperative for Ethical Financing (ZEF).

 Ana Džokić (1970, Belgrade, Serbia) was trained as an architect at the University of Belgrade and completed a two-year postgraduate program at the Berlage Institute in Amsterdam.
 In May 2017 she received PhD at the Royal Institute of Art (KKH) in Stockholm, with a practice based research titled Upscaling, Training, Commoning.
-Marc Neelen (1970, Heerlen, the Netherlands) received his degree in architecture at the Delft University of Technology in Delft, and currently holds the position of a visiting professor at the University of Sheffield, School of Architecture.
+Marc Neelen (1970, Heerlen, the Netherlands) received his degree in architecture at the Delft University of Technology in Delft, and from 2012-2017 held the position of a visiting professor at the University of Sheffield, School of Architecture.